 “C.O.K.E” is a charismatic concoction featuring Alex Vince.
 With tropical Miami vice vibes it is the ideal depiction.
 Teeyago and Vince spit quick flows over rapidly bouncing beats.
 Those speed inducing sonics evoke the fast-paced energy of the drug juxtaposed by the serene beach backdrop.

 Getting in his car and slowly pulling away marks the shift to “T.H.C.”
 The visuals are everything you think of when weed comes to mind.
 Cruising in the car as you light up a joint, feeling completely relaxed.
 Teeyago’s warm vocals with laid-back arrangements deliver that chilled out essence that is Marijuana.
+Look at this website and refer to the qualifying conditions for medical marijuana use in Florida.
 He goes from the city to driving through the desert leading into “M.D.M.A.”

 Teeyago walks further and further into the deserted wilderness.
 His energy is increased which is an effect of Molly.
 The vibrant keyboard paired with his smooth vocals creates an addictive sound.
 The pleasurable emotion you get from the song can be compared to the blissful high this type of drug can emit.
 Winding up outside of a desert home he sips a beverage and “L.OV.E” begins.